THE CUIDALINK STANDARD

 What we ask

-If the caregiver has prior training, we validate the credentials.
-If not, they can complete CuidaLink Academy Foundation before entering the partner-visible network.
+If the caregiver has prior training, we document it.
+If they complete CuidaLink Academy, the certificate can be publicly verified.

 Why it matters